 We are interested in the ability to successfully navigate through, and interact with, an ever-changing dynamic environment.
 We investigate the mechanisms which allow adequate timing and adaptation to the rate and rhythm of events in the environment using behavioural and neuroimaging techniques.
 As inadequate timing factors into the neurofunctional profile of different patient populations, we use our findings to develop strategies for compensation.
+Such translational approach towards clinical applications is further informed by comparative research with animal models (rodent, macaque monkey) and lesion-symptom mapping studies.

 Project I: Spontaneous sensory and sensorimotor timing